decklededges/decklededges.github.io/premises.md

 # Core Premises

 The below core premises are held to be true for TTRPG design.
 Not *all* tabletop RPG design, but the type specifically held by the writers to be examples of good design.

+The (temporary) name for this is **Developer-Focused Design** - the onus is on the game developer to provide a functional out-of-the-box experience that *can* be customised by the end user, but which does not *need* to be in order to be a functional game product.

 Certain terms such as: `RPG`, `GM`, `PC`, and `player` are not currently defined in this document, and so some knowledge is assumed.

 * An RPG has rules.